OpenST/facilitator/README.md

 For deploying redeem pool contract, 3 keys are needed.
 Please make sure below keys are available before moving to next step.

 - `deployer`: Deployer deploys redeem pool and organization contract.
 It should have `gas on auxiliary chain` for deploying contracts. `Deployer address must be unlocked`.
 - `organizationOwner`: Organization owner is the owner of organization contract.
-It should have `gas on auxiliary chain`.
 - `organizationAdmin`: Organization admin is the admin of organization contract.
-Organization owner and admin keys will be needed to `whitelist worker keys` in further step.
+It should have `gas on auxiliary chain`.
+Organization admin key will be needed to `whitelist worker keys` in further step.

 Use below command to deploy redeem pool contract for facilitation of redeem and unstake requests.